The execution of an employee engagement strategy relies on effective communication. Multi-touch. Multi-media. Multiple times.

-Engagement communication tip # 17 - Actively promote organizational effectiveness, reputation and ethics Use interactive corporate screensavers, scrolling news feeds and SnapMag to raise employee awareness.
+Use interactive corporate screensavers, scrolling desktop tickers and staff magazine to raise employee awareness.
 Employees want to feel good about their leaders, where they work, the products they sell and the reputation of their company.
 Hence these types of engagement communications can be valuable.

-Corporate Screensavers can be a very effective way to promote ‘free goodies’ available to staff.
+Corporate Screensavers can be a very fast and engaging method to promote ‘free goodies’ to staff.
 Anything from staff parties, discounted gym memberships to health checks, fun runs and fresh fruit can be promoted easily and effectively on corporate screensavers.
-Raising awareness of additional staff benefits can help employees feel more valued and engaged.
+Raising awareness of additional staff benefits can help employees feel valued and engaged.

 Employee Articles in the Newsletter

-Engagement communication tip # 20 - Tell managers first SnapComms’ targeting and scheduling features let you update managers before their teams receive the information.
-This gives them time to plan how they will react when their team hears important news and time for managers to prepare answers to the questions that may be unique to their team.
+SnapComms targeting and scheduling features let you update managers before their teams receive information.
+This can be invaluable if an unexpected event occurs that may affect engagement, and managers need to be forewarned.
+Advance notice allows managers to plan how and when their team hears the news, and gives time for managers to prepare answers for any questions unique to their team.

-Engagement communication tip # 23 - Not Communicating or Communicating late can damage engagement Hearing about an important update from media, colleagues or family and friends can have a negative impact on employee engagement.
+Hearing about an important update from media, colleagues or family and friends can have a negative impact on employee engagement.
 Ensure employees hear these messages from the business as soon as possible.
-SnapComms' Desktop Alert format bypasses email and achieves fast, effective message cut through.
-Reporting options let you check which recipients have opened the message.
-Message acknowledgement options allow you to ensure communications compliance.
+SnapComms Desktop Alert format bypasses email and achieves fast, effective message cut through.
+Reporting options let you check which recipients have opened the message, and acknowledged (if required).

-Engagement communication tip # 27 - Highlight success visibly Interactive corporate screensavers are a great way to build engagement with visual communications to highlight and celebrate successes.
-SnapComms’ targeting features mean that you can use corporate screensavers to communicate small, local wins too, to motivate and engage staff in specific parts of your organization.
+Go one step further with interactive corporate screensavers by sequencing content.
+This is a great way to build engagement with visual communications to highlight and celebrate successes.
+SnapComms targeting features enable you to use corporate screensavers to communicate good news and successes to specific groups in your organization.

 Desktop Alert Example